Primary Care CME Conferences

 Benefits of Emergency Medicine/ Cardiology CME:

 A: Patients with acute chest pain and cardiac issues tend to visit their primary care doctor first because they are familiar with their family doctors, when instead the patient needs to go to the ER.
-It is imperative that primary care physicians have the ability to differentiate between serious and not-so-serious chest pain with the only tool available — the EKG.
+It is imperative that primary care physician assistants have the ability to differentiate between serious and not-so-serious chest pain with the only tool available — the EKG.
 Primary care providers will benefit from attending an ER-CV CME Conference by gaining knowledge and expertise to confidently and assertively communicate with their patients.

 Benefits of Women’s Health CME: